aws-samples/cookiecutter-aws-sam-python/{{ cookiecutter.project_name }}/README.md

 * [Docker installed](https://www.docker.com/community-edition)
 * [SAM Local installed](https://github.com/awslabs/aws-sam-local)

+> **NOTE for Windows users**: If you don't have WSL or Make installed, alternative commands to Make are provided in Appendix/Makefile section.

 ### Local development

 Provided that you have requirements above installed, proceed by building the sample Lambda function: